Our Approach to Religious Life

 In 1954 a small number of Christians borrowed $5,000.00, from a loan agency pledging their homes and personal security as collateral.
 With this money and a labor of love, they built a small building in Schertz, Texas, and began holding services.
 The church grew and many new members were added to the Lord’s work there.

 In October 1963, after nearly ten years, the facilities needed to be enlarged.
-The decision was made to purchase new property in Universal city, on Pat Booker Road, 7110 mile from the main gate of Randolph Air Force Base.
+The decision was made to purchase a new property in Universal City, on Pat Booker Road, several blocks from the main gate of Randolph Air Force Base.
 This property was ideally located for church growth.

-On November 1, 1968 an additional $85,000.00 in series II bonds were issued and construction began on the auditorium we are presently worshipping in.
-In August 1969 the congregation moved into the new auditorium, converted the old building into classrooms.
-August 1, 1973 Brother Bill Phillips resigned as the minister and began working with the Herald of Truth.
-Brother Darrell McGlathery was hired as full-time evangelist.
+On November 1, 1968, an additional $85,000.00 in series II bonds were issued and construction began on the auditorium we are presently worshipping in.
+In August 1969 the congregation moved into the new auditorium and converted the old building into classrooms.
+On August 1, 1973, Brother Bill Phillips resigned as the minister and began working with the Herald of Truth.
+Brother Darrell McGlathery was hired as a full-time evangelist.
 In August of 1976, Brother Jerry Yarbrough filled the pulpit until he moved to Marshall, Texas, in January 1979.

 Brother Daryl Boothe and his wife Linda came to Randolph to work with the congregation before attending language school in Guatemala.
 In February 1981 they departed for Guatemala, Central America, as missionaries sponsored by Randolph Church of Christ.
 They returned in November of 1981 due to the health of their child and the political unrest in that country.

-In October 1983, Lionel Cortez and his family came to Randolph from Wichita Falls, Texas and continued the work here that he was doing in Wichita Falls, the Spanish Evangelism Endeavor (S .E.E.).
-He edits EI Expositor Espiritual, a quarterly magazine for the Spanish brethren all over the United States, parts of Latin America as well as areas in Europe.
+In October 1983, Lionel Cortez and his family came to Randolph from Wichita Falls, Texas to continue the work here he was doing in Wichita Falls, the Spanish Evangelism Endeavor (S.E.E.).
+He edited EI Expositor Espiritual, a quarterly magazine for the Spanish brethren all over the United States, parts of Latin America as well as areas in Europe.

 Randolph Christian Academy (RCA), a ministry of Randolph Church of Christ, began in January 1984 with an enrollment of 30 students ages 3 through 5 years.